philiphagg/explora-dora/README.md

       progress - shows in map form all the collected items

 ### Redux
+      Storee - Combining all the reducers

+### Reducers
+All below files updates states for the model layer.

+      Camera
+      collection
+      feed
+      markers
+      paths
+      theme
+      user

 ### Views
+      Addpost - a view where u can add a post Collection - a view of each users private collectibles Feed - shows the feed of all the users latest posts Highscores - A high score list of all the users based on users collectibles Login - A view over the login screen MapPresenterFile - File should be renamed, but is the map view MapViewComp - experimental file
+      Navigationbar - responsible for navigating the user and routing Profile - Show the profile to the user
+      Progress - shows the progress to the user

+### Component
       Button - containing the button function
-      Camera - containing the camera View
+      Camera - uses the camera
       LoadingAnimation - containing a function displaying the loadingscreen

-      Addpost - a view where u can add a post Collection - a view of each users private collectibles Discover- should not be implemented
-      Feed - shows the feed of all the users latest posts Highscores - A high score list of all the users based on users collectibles Login - A view over the login screen MapPresenterFile - File should be renamed, but is the map view MapViewComp - experimental file
-      Navigationbar - responsible for navigating the user and routing Powerups - Not yet implemented
-      Profile - Show the profile to the user
-      Progress - shows the progress to the user

-### Component
+### Other files
+      app - launches the app and the navigation styles - CSS file for react native stylesDark - Dark theme
+      stylesLight - Light theme